toladata/Knowledgebase/en/toladata-course/lesson-3-new-program-setup/adding-detailed-program-data.md

 #### Further reading

-1. Get to know more about [diffrent program modules, like sites, milestones, objectives, stakeholders, team and sectors in this set of articles](https://help.toladata.com/en/programs/program-modules.html) on the Knowledge base.
+1. Get to know more about [diffrent program modules like sites, milestones, objectives, stakeholders, team and sectors in this set of articles](https://help.toladata.com/en/programs/program-modules.html) on the Knowledge base.